 You can navigate the site using the menu above.
 If you want to go to directly to subscribe as an ISSCL member, you can use the membership button on the left.

-The second biennial ISSCL conference will take place on Friday 28th and Saturday 29th March 2014 at An Foras Feasa, NUI Maynooth.
+The second biennial ISSCL conference took place on Friday 28th and Saturday 29th March 2014 at An Foras Feasa, NUI Maynooth.

-The conference theme is ‘Be Merry and Wise: Children’s Literature from Chapbooks to the Digital Age‘.
-You can download the conference programme here, register here, and find out more here.
+The conference theme was ‘Be Merry and Wise: Children’s Literature from Chapbooks to the Digital Age‘.
+You can download the conference programme here, and find out more here.